 You want to become a Professional Foosball Player, play all around the country and give up the nine to five lifestyle?
 Do you have what it takes?

-You are going to need to be an incredible player, your income is going to vary, as the only money that you are certain to get is your sponsorship.
+You are going to need to be an incredible player, your income is going to vary, as the only money that you are guaranteed to get is any sponsorship.
+Yes, you may be a great player, but you can’t be sure how many competitions you will win.
+There is a lot to think about, read this article for more ideas before making the big move!

-This article is for the category of those who love foosball so much; they want it to be involved in everything they do.
+This article is for the those people who love foosball so much; they want it to be involved in everything they do.
 So, if you possibly eat, sleep, breathe, practically live foosball, and even get paid to do so, then read on!

 Firstly, a lot of people do not realize that you can be paid to play the game we all love.
-Do not get me wrong, it’s not easy, and you will have to be the best-of-the-best to make a living from the sport, not everyone is good enough to succeed
+Do not get me wrong, it’s not easy, and you will have to be the best-of-the-best to make a living from the sport, not everyone is going to be anywhere near good enough to succeed as a Foosball Professional!

 What Do I Need to Do to Become a Foosball Professional?